-Common Name: Calathea, Beauty Star, Prayer Plants, Cathedral Plants, Peacock Plants, Zebra Plants, Rattlesnake Plants
+Common Name: Calathea, Beauty Star, Prayer Plants, Cathedral Plants, Peacock Plants, Zebra Plants, Rattlesnake Plants, Prayer Plants

 It can be tricky to get the hang of caring for these tropical plants.
 Calathea plants are particular about the care they receive, but once you get it down, you will be rewarded with vivid colors and the gentle motion of the leaves.

-Calathea are sometimes known as Prayer Plants (much like the very similar, but different Maranta plants).
+Calatheas are sometimes known as prayer plants (much like the very similar, but different maranta plants).
 These indoor plants have garnered this name through their unique movements, known as nyctinasty.
 The leaves move throughout the course of a day.
 It is thought this movement allows the plant to best capture the sun's rays.
 The leaves will lift up with the front or face of the leaves all bunched together at night, but lower during the day in order to receive light.

-The ideal spot for a Prayer Plant will receive medium to bright indirect light.
+The ideal spot for a prayer plant will receive medium to bright indirect light.
 Calathea can handle low light, but increased light can help maintain the vivid colors and patterns on the foliage.
-Direct light can be damaging and may cause colors to fade.
+Direct sunlight can be damaging and may cause colors to fade.

-As tropical plants, Calathea like warmer temperatures.
-Average room temperature above 65 degrees is fine, but these indoor plants won't mind if it gets warmer and the temperature creeps closer to 85 degrees.
+As tropical plants, calathea like warmer temperatures.
+Average room temperature above 65°F is fine, but these indoor plants won't mind if it gets warmer and the temperature creeps closer to 85°F.

-High humidity is a must-have for Calathea.
+High humidity is a must-have for calathea.
 The leaves may begin to curl or the edges will turn brown and dry out if they do not receive enough humidity.
-Calathea indoor plants do well in a kitchen, bathroom or any area with extra moisture in the air.
-Using a humidifier or a pebble tray with water can help give Calathea the extra dampness they crave.
+Calathea indoor plants do well in a kitchen, bathroom, or any area with extra moisture in the air.
+Using a humidifier or a pebble tray with water can help give calathea the extra dampness they crave.
 Learn how to increase the humidity in the air around your indoor plants!

-- Calathea are moisture loving plants, but overwatering is still a concern and can introduce a whole host of problems.
+- Calatheas are moisture-loving plants, but over-watering is still a concern and can introduce a whole host of problems.
 Making sure the plants receive lots of bright indirect light can help regulate the dampness while helping the plant thrive.